avamsykiran/ReactJS_26April24_14Jun24_9to11/README.md

             }

-            returnType can be any supported data type inc;uding void and never.
+            returnType can be any supported data type incuding void and never.

             mostly we use void, and void facilitates null value. never doesnt even allow nulls.